Published:

 How long does the payout to the association account take?

-Most Swiss PSPs pay out weekly or monthly to the stored IBAN account.
+Most Swiss PSPs pay out weekly or monthly to the deposited IBAN account.
 Depending on the provider, a payout takes 3–9 business days after the transaction.
-With Payrexx, you receive daily payouts to the association bank account
+With Payrexx, you receive weekly payouts to the association's bank account.

 See detailed answer